vproxy-tools/panama-native-interface/README.md

  // see the below section for more info
 ```

-To compile your project with the `Feature` class, you should use `GraalVM for JDK 21` instead of a traditional JDK.
+To compile your project with the `Feature` class, you should use `GraalVM` instead of a traditional JDK, or:
 You could also use the native image sdk: `org.graalvm.sdk:nativeimage:+` instead of changing the JDK.

 Another (maybe better) way of managing the dependencies is to use [the mock version graal sdk](https://github.com/vproxy-tools/graal-sdk-mock):